-A indispensable mark of such a Helmholtz resonator is its 'Helmholtz resonator frequency'.
-This is the frequency where one gets an tremendous over-shot in sound strength at the opening (e.g. a 'soundhole') compared to the emited strength of sound of the body, if the body is stimulated by a mechanical frequency.
+An indispensable mark of such a Helmholtz resonator is its 'Helmholtz resonator frequency'.
+This is the frequency where one gets a tremendous over-shot in sound strength at the opening (e.g. a 'soundhole') compared to the emitted strength of sound of the body if the body is stimulated by a mechanical frequency.
 (See Wikipedia for "Helmholtz Resonance" and/or "Helmholtz Resonator")

 Bringing this into practice ...

-Below are two pictures from a 3D-spectrum analyser.
+Below are two pictures from a 3D-spectrum analyzer.

-These pictures show the impact of the Helmholtz-Resonator-Frequency to an instrument if the soundhole is not covered and if the soundhole is covered: i.e. the opening is closed and therefore the Helmholtz-Resonator is 'turned off.
-Mounted into the instrument was an AnyMic/i from the normal production.
+These pictures show the impact of the Helmholtz-Resonator-Frequency on an instrument if the soundhole is not covered and if the soundhole is covered.
+I.e. the opening is closed and therefore the Helmholtz-Resonator is 'turned off.
+Mounted into the instrument was an AnyMic/i from normal production.

-The chosen instrument was a Western-/Steel-string guitar that has a typical Helmholtz-Resonator-Frequency of 55 Hertz.
-This is half of the frequency of the the base-frequency that is for a steel-string guitar the open A string (A5; 110 Hz).
+The chosen instrument was a Western-/Steel-string guitar with a typical Helmholtz-Resonator-Frequency of 55 Hertz.
+This is half of the frequency of the base-frequency that is for a steel-string guitar the open A string (A5; 110 Hz).
 The bad impacts of an uncovered soundhole can be seen clearly ...

 Using an internal microphone in the instrument demands, that the soundhole is covered by a 'soundhole cover'.

 Only this turns the Helmholtz-Resonator 'off'' with all the bad impact.
 Some call that a 'feedback killer' - which is wrong because Helmholtz-Resonance has nothing to do with 'feedback'.